Oxford High School GDST

 Are fees published?+

-Yes — see the Fees table further down the page.
+Yes — see the Fees section on this page.
 Add extras (uniform, trips, lunches, music tuition, registration fees) on top of the base figure before budgeting.

 Does the school support SEND?+